RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Preliminaries

+In addition to the vehicle dynamics, the proposed approach relies on established concepts of velocity obstacles and optimal reciprocal collision avoidance.
 The concept of velocity obstacles, first introduced in~\cite{fiorini1998velocityobstacles}, was developed for motion planning in environments with dynamic obstacles and was further adapted for multi-robot scenarios by introducing \acp{rvo}~\cite{vandenberg2008rvo} accounting for scenarios with velocity obstacles induced by intelligent robots making decisions based on perceived environment.
 The velocity obstacle $VO_{A|B}^\tau$ for robot $A$ induced by obstacle $B$ for time window~$\tau$ is defined as a set of relative velocities of $A$ with respect to $B$ that will result in a collision during time window $\tau$.
 Formally $VO_{A|B}^\tau$ can be described as